szwacz/electron-boilerplate/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

 All packaging actions are handled by [electron-builder](https://github.com/electron-userland/electron-builder) module.
-See docs of that tool if you want to customize something or just see what's available.
+See docs of that tool if you want to customize something.

 # License